muritane/coordination-architecture/excecutional_literacies.md

 ### Definition

-**Frame literacy** is the ability to recognize what kind of claim is being made, and to refuse **executionally invalid frames**.
+**Frame literacy** is the ability to recognize **what kind of claim is being made**, and to refuse **executionally invalid frames**.

 Frames determine what must be supplied for a claim to guide action.

 ---